av82/IOMT_POC/README.md

 # IOMT setup and test

 IOMT: Index Ordered Merkle tree.
 The leaves of the tree contain circular linked leaves of the form index,next,value,level,position.
-Value can be any blob
+Value can be any blob.

+* This datastructure is useful in following avenues:
+    * where an untrusted prover maintains records, and trusted verifier certifies a record or entire record set by simply applying sequence of hash operations and signing the commitment (root of the tree)
+    * where an untrusted prover requires to prove uniqueness and or freshness of a record
+    * where uniqueness of association of entities is required to be proven to Trusted Verifier, to obtain some attestation of association
+    * where different elements of object can be indexed to prove different uniqueness constraint enforcements, that is a leaf may contain more than one index depending on the number of unique factors that an untrusted prover may be required to prove.
+For example: uniqueness of an idetifier of a record, and uniqueness of association of a record to a value.
+    * where proof of non-existence is required.
+For example, a unique identifier in a database / record set needs to be unique.
+But, if Trusted Verifier does not store any records and merely computes hash operations, verifies against state of all records- commitment (root of tree), it is hard to verify uniqueness.
+By index ordering the tree above assurances/requirements can be met

 ## Requirements